GanchanaTee/jsd-jamming-assessment/README.md

 > Assignment project from Generation Thailand in Junior Software Developer Bootcamp (Source problem from codecademy)

 ### 🏠 [Homepage](http://jammming-tee.surge.sh/)
-Currently My Spotify API is currently Development mode.
+Currently My Spotify API is currently Development mode. <br />
 If you want to use or test it, Please send your spotify email to me in ganchana78@gmail.com .

 ## Jammming
 <img src="./src/components/img/jammmingPreview.jpg" alt="not found" title="Jammming preview">

-## Function :
-*
-*
+# Function : Create a new playlist that you wanted and save it to your spotify account

 ## Program structure :
 <img src="./src/components/img/jammmingTreeDiagram.jpg" alt="not found" title="Jammming Tree Diagram">